maksymmmtk/nexus-ml/README.md

 The project utilizes a decoupled pipeline strategy for maximum flexibility:

 *   **app_pipeline.yml (App CI/CD):**
-Triggered on changes in app/ or tests/.
-Runs linting (Flake8), executes Pytest suites, builds the API Docker image, pushes it to Amazon ECR, dynamically scans production/ in S3, and updates all corresponding ECS services in parallel.
+Triggered on changes in `app/` or `tests/`.
+Runs linting (Flake8), executes Pytest suites, builds the API Docker image, pushes it to Amazon ECR, dynamically scans `production/` in S3, and updates all corresponding ECS services in parallel using a Matrix strategy.

 *   **model_pipeline.yml (Model Promotion):**
-Triggered manually (Workflow Dispatch).
-Downloads .zip archives from S3 (staging/), runs validation tests (Accuracy, Latency constraints), promotes validated models to production/, and orchestrates ECS container updates via AWS Cloud Map.
+Triggered automatically via AWS Lambda Webhook (workflow_dispatch) when a new archive is uploaded to S3.
+Downloads `.zip` archives from S3 (`staging/`), runs strict validation tests (Tensor Shape, Accuracy tolerance, Latency constraints), promotes validated models to `production/`, and orchestrates ECS container updates.

 *   **infra_pipeline.yml (Infra CI/CD):**
 Manages core underlying services (Redis, Prometheus, Grafana).
-Automatically registers them into AWS Service Discovery.
+Automatically builds infrastructure images and registers them into AWS Service Discovery (Cloud Map).

+*All pipelines automatically generate GitHub Step Summaries and send status Email notifications upon completion.*

 ## API Endpoints

 ### **GET /health**
 Returns the readiness status of the service (checks if the model is loaded in memory and Redis is reachable).
-Primarily used by the AWS Application Load Balancer.\
+Primarily used by the AWS Application Load Balancer.
+Dynamically shifts to `"status": "degraded"` if caching layers fail, while keeping the API alive.\
 **Example Response:**

 ```json